Thursday, 25 April 2019

 Academia Bridge

-Apart from the usual jaunts around St Marks several times a day and two hours in the Doges Palace, one of my favourite buildings, we explored the quieter locations.
+Apart from the usual jaunts around St Mark's several times a day and two hours in the Doges Palace, one of my favourite buildings, we explored the quieter locations.
 We escaped the crowds by taking a short trip on the vaporetto past the aircraft carrier moored opposite the Doges Palace to San Giorgio Maggiore.
-It provided the best viewpoint in Venice achieved by taking the lift up the Campanile.
-We lingered in the piazza, walked around the yacht moorings, the Qwalala glass sculpture and visited the Borges gardens.
+It provided the best viewpoint in Venice by taking the lift up the Campanile.
+We lingered in the piazza, walked around the yacht moorings, and the Qwalala glass sculpture and visited the Borges gardens.

-St Mark's basilica
+St Mark's Basilica

 Gondolas at San Marco